General Class Information

 Class Teacher: Miss Hawkins

-TSAs: Miss Clarke
+TSAs: Miss Clark

-Also working in our phase: Mrs Yeo
+Also working in our phase: Mrs Kirk

-PE Day: Friday
+PE Day: Monday

-Library Day: Tuesday
+Library Day: Thursday

 In Literacy, the children have been using drama to immerse themselves in our new story - The Rhythm of the Rain.
 They produced some amazing freeze frames which allowed the children to use emotive language to explore how the raindrop might be feeling at different points during the story.